prcurran/hotspots/README.md

 1 Install CSDS 2019
 ----------------------

-The CSDS is available from [here](https://www.ccdc.cam.ac.uk/support-and-resources/csdsdownloads/).
+Available from `CCDC downloads page <https://www.ccdc.cam.ac.uk/support-and-resources/csdsdownloads/>`_.

 You will need a valid site number and confirmation code, this will have been emailed to you when you bought your CSDS 2019 license.